ros2/design/articles/20_ros_with_dds.md

 - Generation of DDS specific C++ code for each generated IDL file: [https://github.com/osrf/ros_dds/tree/master/prototype/src/genidlcpp](https://github.com/osrf/ros_dds/tree/master/prototype/src/genidlcpp)
 - Minimal ROS Client Library for C++ (rclcpp): [https://github.com/osrf/ros_dds/tree/master/prototype/src/rclcpp](https://github.com/osrf/ros_dds/tree/master/prototype/src/rclcpp)
 - Talker and listener for pub-sub and service calls: [https://github.com/osrf/ros_dds/tree/master/prototype/src/rclcpp_examples](https://github.com/osrf/ros_dds/tree/master/prototype/src/rclcpp_examples)
+- A branch of `ros_tutorials` in which `turtlesim` has been modified to build against the `rclcpp` library: [https://github.com/ros/ros_tutorials/tree/ros_dds/turtlesim](https://github.com/ros/ros_tutorials/tree/ros_dds/turtlesim).
+This branch of `turtlesim` is not feature-complete (e.g., services and parameters are not supported), but the basics work, and it demonstrates that the changes required to transition from ROS 1.x `roscpp` to the prototype of ROS 2.0 `rclcpp` are not dramatic.

 This is a rapid prototype which was used to answer questions, so it is not representative of the final product or polished at all.
 Work on certain features was stopped cold once key questions had been answered.